-- 1. have and disclose a whistleblower policy; and - 2. ensure that the board or a committee of the board is informed of any material incidents reported under that policy.
+- (a) have and disclose a whistleblower policy; and - (b) ensure that the board or a committee of the board is informed of any material incidents reported under that policy.

 Protected Disclosures (Whistleblower) Policy and Program - OceanaGold's Speak Up Policy describes the procedure for receiving, investigating and addressing allegations of serious wrongdoing on the part of OceanaGold and its related entities, its directors, officers and employees or its independent auditors, including protections available to whistleblowers.
-This policy applies across our operations and applies to disclosures by any individual who is or has been an officer or employee of OceanaGold, a supplier of goods or services to OceanaGold, an associate of OceanaGold or a relative dependant or spouse of the above.
+The policy, which also covers the specific Australian legislative requirements, applies across our operations and applies to disclosures by any individual who is or has been an officer or employee of OceanaGold, a supplier of goods or services to OceanaGold, an associate of OceanaGold or a relative dependent or spouse of the above.